openUC2/UC2-GIT/CAD/ASSEMBLY_Baseplate_v2/Readme.md

 width="500">
 </p>

 Most useful baseplates are 4×1, 4×2 and 4×4.
-But any size or shape can be contancated.
+But any size or shape can be concatenated.
 For better stability, the printed baseplate can be screwed to a Thorlabs breadboard, optical table or a wooden board.

 <p align="center">
 <img src="./IMAGES/Assembly_base_4x4.png"
 width="500">
 </p>

-The baseplates can be aslo contancated in 90° using the Baseplate Connector.
+The baseplates can be aslo concatenated in 90° using the Baseplate Connector.
 This allows you to build setups in 3D!

 <p align="center">
 <img src="./IMAGES/Assembly_base_90degree.png"